the-fellowship-co/facade/docs/bylding_backends/expose_your_frontends.md

 sidebar_label: Expose your blocks
 ---

 Use `byld gate expose [block-name]` to generate an edge to the frontend.
-It'll generate one edge for every `Byld::Model` in that block.
+It'll generate a edge for every `Byld::Model` in that block.

-Edge is collection of queries, mutations and joins for that model.

 ```sh
 $ byld gate expose order